lapidesd/CA_missing_freshet/README.md

     * spring_streamflow_mm.csv--total spring streamflow (April-July) at each study site (columns) as calculated from NWIS data (U.S. Geological Survey, 2021)
     * state_outline.zip--shapefile of US state boundaries
     * swe_q_residuals_mm.csv--Residual (mm) from SWE-Q linear regression for each year in the study period
+* Code
+    * process_snodas_data_share.ipynb--Jupyter notebook with code for processing SNODAS data and producing a map of April 1 SWE/maximal deficit in California.
+This notebook requires changes to be run and is only meant for sharing methods.

+Large data files were used and produced for this publication.
+Most of these data are available from pre-existing sources.
+We share our maps of 10, 25, 50, 75, and 90th percentile of April 1 SWE across the contiguous USA on HydoSHARE: [April 1 SWE data](https://www.hydroshare.org/resource/4b940b8593a4416e954a47bbbc58c568/).

 Colab notebooks: